drexed/lite-address/README.md

 # Lite::Address

 Lite::Address is an address parser and formatter.
-Currently supports US and CA based addresses.
+Currently supports US based addresses only.

 ## Installation